NotHansCYDIa/in1t/README.md

 # <p align="center">in1t</p>
-**in1t** is a simple package manager made in shell.
+**in1t** is a simple and fast Apt package manager made in shell.
 It is for jailbroken iOS devices, macOS and Linux.
 It doesn't use any commands that needs to be installed on the system like python, brew, etc.
 > **Warning** if you're on Windows trying out in1t, it might be unstable.